YahooArchive/express-prep-client/README.md

 Keep in mind that you can add as many `prepClient()` conditions as you want.

-_note #1: we don't use [yepnope][] component explicitely because it is too big to be embeded in every page, instead we implement a narrow version of its API._
+_note #1: we don't use [yepnope][] component explicitly because it is too big to be embedded in every page, instead we implement a narrow version of its API._

 _note #2: we expanded the [yepnope][] API to support `testFn` as a method that can be serialized and execute on the client side, the result of this method will have precedence over the `test` value if specified._